ogmini/Notepad-Tabstate-Buffer/README.md

 > WORK IN PROGRESS

-At the moment, this will only work on deciphering unsaved buffers.
 Expect this to change drastically over time.
 A lot is hardcoded and messy.
 You have been warned.

 ![Example 1-1](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/screenshots/Example%201-1.png)
 ![Example 1-2](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/screenshots/Example%201-2.png)